ZsgsDesign/NOJ/README.md

 ### Supported Languages

-NOJ now supports 15 popular languages, you can start issues about new languages support.
+NOJ now supports 15 popular programming languages, you can start issues about new languages support.

 |Language|Compile/Run Command|
 |--------|-------------------|